The Devil Wears Prada

 Explore The Devil Wears Prada TV & movie locations!

-Take a stroll on the NY TV & Movie Sites Tour and see some of the exciting and fabulous hotspots from The Devil Wears Prada!
+Take a ride on the NYC TV & Movie Sites Tour to see some of the exciting and fabulous hotspots from The Devil Wears Prada!

 The 2006 film, The Devil Wears Prada, starring Meryl Streep, Anne Hathaway, Emily Blunt, and Stanley Tucci is an exciting romantic comedy that details the inner-workings of the New York fashion world.
 The viewer follows naïve Andy Sachs as she stumbles her way through the beginning of her fashion career in an upscale, complicated industry.